EmixamPP/linux-enable-ir-emitter/README.md

 linux-enable-ir-emitter -h
 ```

-You can easily uninstall the software by executing `sudo bash installer.sh uninstall`
+You can easily uninstall the software by executing `sudo bash installer.sh uninstall`.

 ## How to enable your infrared emitter ?
 1. Try the quick configuration, it is the easiest and does not require any manipulation : `sudo linux-enable-ir-emitter quick`.
 2. If this does not work, you will have to undertake a semi-automatic configuration with `sudo linux-enable-ir-emitter full`.
 This requires more preparation, please follow [the wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Semi-automatic-configuration).
-3. To enable the infrared emitter at boot, simply run `sudo linux-enable-ir-emitter boot enable`
+3. To enable the infrared emitter at boot, simply run `sudo linux-enable-ir-emitter boot enable`.

-If this doesn't work for you, you can always try to configure your infrared camera yourself by following the tutorial on [this wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration). with the community to improve the automatic setup
+If this doesn't work for you, you can always try to configure your infrared camera yourself by following the tutorial on [this wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration).

 ## Issues
 - If you had used `chicony-ir-toggle` before, and when opening the system, the systemd service won't start: use the installer script to clean the installation: `sudo bash installer.sh repair`.
-Which will uninstall `chicony-ir-toggle` and reinstall `linux-enable-ir-emitter`.
+Which will uninstall `chicony-ir-toggle` and install `linux-enable-ir-emitter`.
 - At startup, if you have the error `Unable to open a file descriptor for /dev/videoX`.
 Take a look at issue [#1](https://github.com/EmixamPP/linux-enable-ir-emitter/issues/1).

 ## :hearts: Thanks to